-- Cheapest car insurance in New Jersey for a bad driving record
+- Which company has the cheapest car insurance in New Jersey for a bad driving record?

 - How much is high-risk car insurance in New Jersey?

-- Cheapest car insurance in New Jersey with a DUI
+- What company offers the cheapest car insurance in New Jersey after a DUI?

 - Cheapest car insurance in New Jersey with multiple tickets

-- Cheapest car insurance in New Jersey by city
+- What company has the cheapest car insurance in New Jersey after an accident?

-- How to reduce car insurance rates in New Jersey for a bad driving record
+- How can high-risk drivers lower their car insurance rates in New Jersey?

 - Compare New Jersey high-risk driver car insurance rates with other states

-Cheapest car insurance in New Jersey for a bad driving record
+Which company has the cheapest car insurance in New Jersey for a bad driving record?

 | Company | Average annual premium for clean record | Annual premium for high-risk driver |